vic778/Enumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> Decoding Morse code characters from an input string..
+> Creating a module inside a class and implement a subset of the functionality of [Enumerable](https://ruby-doc.org/core-3.0.0/Enumerable.html).

 ## Project requirements

-The project requirements can be viewed [here](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/morse_code.md)
+The project requirements can be viewed [here](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/create_your_own_enumerable.md

 ## Built With